Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Abstract

 \section{Abstract}

-The aim of this Supplementary Material is to provide additional details for the paper `Estimating the limiting shape of bivariate scaled sample clouds for self-consistent inference of extremal dependence properties'.
+The aim of this Supplementary Material is to provide additional details for the paper `Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties'.
+In Section~\ref{SM:Glinks}, we provide an illustration of the theoretical links between the set $G$ and the extremal dependence features under consideration.
 In Section~\ref{subsec:tuning}, we discuss the selection of tuning parameters for our limit set estimates $\hat G^L$ and $\hat G$, while Section~\ref{SM:estimationIllustration} provides an illustration of our scaling/truncation approach and how we obtain estimates of several bivariate extremal dependence features from $\hat G$.
-The remainder of the Supplementary Material provides additional simulation results for our approach: in Section~\ref{SM:qSensitivity}, we present estimates of $\hat G$ to test sensitivity to the extrapolation quantile $q$; in Section~\ref{SM:tauResults}, we give results on estimating $\tau_1(\delta)$ for additional copula dependence parameters; Section~\ref{SM:lambdaResults} covers estimation of $\lambda(\omega)$; Section~\ref{SM:HTResults} provides results on the $(\alpha_i,\beta_i)$ parameters of the conditional extremes approach; and Section~\ref{SM:alog} provides additional simulation results for the asymmetric logistic copula discussed in Section~\ref{subsec:alog}.
-In Section~\ref{SM:size100000}, we demonstrate the performance of our approach on samples of size $n=100,000$.
+In Section~\ref{SM:existingEstimators}, we provide additional details on the existing estimators for the extremal dependence features we consider.
+Most of the remaining sections provide additional simulation results for our approach: in Section~\ref{SM:qSensitivity}, we present estimates of $\hat G$ to test sensitivity to the extrapolation quantile $q$; in Section~\ref{SM:tauResults}, we give results on estimating $\tau_1(\delta)$ for additional copula dependence parameters; Section~\ref{SM:lambdaResults} covers estimation of $\lambda(\omega)$; Section~\ref{SM:HTResults} provides results on the $(\alpha_i,\beta_i)$ parameters of the conditional extremes approach; Section~\ref{SM:alog} provides additional simulation results for the asymmetric logistic copula; in Section~\ref{SM:size100000}, we demonstrate the performance of our approach on samples of size $n=100,000$; and in Section~\ref{SM:bootstrap}, we test whether bootstrapping is a reasonable approach to uncertainty assessment for our estimator.
 A summary of our full approach to estimate $G$ is provided in Section~\ref{SM:algorithm}.